 Public Affairs Center of Excellence enables Airmen to share the Air Force story

-special Air Force Public Affairs Center of Excellence
+By Air Force Public Affairs Center of Excellence, Air University

 Established in 1998, PACE instructors provide public affairs-related education and training through the continuum of both officer and enlisted professional military education.